Resources

 The values defined in the

-keyword to introduce new cases.Now that we have the basic behavior of a die, we can use a
+Diceenumeration (such asone,two, etc.) are called enumeration cases.
+You can use thecasekeyword to introduce new cases.Now that we have the basic behavior of a die, we can use a

-statement to match enumeration cases.Structures
+switchstatement to match enumeration cases.Structures

 Swift structures are a flexible construct (similar to classes).
 Structures can be created in an identical fashion to classes, with the

-keyword:However, structures are pass-by-reference in Swift while classes are pass-by-value.
+structkeyword:However, structures are pass-by-reference in Swift while classes are pass-by-value.
 This means that when structures are passed to functions or assigned to variables, the entirety of their contents are copied over.
 In contrast, classes only pass a reference to the functions or variables they are assigned to.

 Basic UIKit Elements